Download the clinical teaching application and complete all forms. Return the application

 - Must submit passing scores to the Office of Clinical Based Practice 30 days prior

-to the first day of student teaching.
+to the first day of the clinical teaching semester.

 - Must have positive evaluations from all clinical experiences.

-teacher conferences, etc.
+parent teacher conferences, etc.

 Graduate Candidates must have experience at different grade levels of their licensure